francescoo22/masters-thesis/chapters/3-Related-Work.typ

 Furthermore, the system provides flexibility for uniqueness by permitting local variable aliasing, as long as this aliasing can be precisely determined.
 A uniqueness invariant is defined as follows: "a unique object is stored at most once on the heap.
 In addition, all usable references to a unique object from the local environment are precisely inferred".

-Latte's analysis produces at each program point an *alias graph*, that is an undirected graph whose nodes are syntactic paths and distinct paths $p_1$ and $p_2$ are connected iff $p_1$ and $p_2$ are aliased.
-Moreover a directed graph whose nodes are syntactic path called *reference graph* is also produced for every program point.
+Latte's analysis produces at each program point an "alias graph", that is an undirected graph whose nodes are syntactic paths and distinct paths $p_1$ and $p_2$ are connected iff $p_1$ and $p_2$ are aliased.
+Moreover a directed graph whose nodes are syntactic path called "reference graph" is also produced for every program point.
 Intuitively, having an edge from $p_1$ to $p_2$ in the reference graph means that the annotation of $p_1$ requires to be updated when $p_2$ is updated.

-=== Controlling aliasing with linear types
+=== Programming languages that control aliasing

-// TODO: write it based on the content of the paper
+*TODO: decide whether to include this section or not*

-*Rust* @Rust and its "Shared XOR Mutable" principle.
+- *Rust* and its "Shared XOR Mutable" principle.

-@An-Entente-Cordiale describes the difference between linearity and uniqueness.
-// Rust @Rust is a programming language that prioritizes safety and performance, offering some unique tools for managing memory.
-One of its principles is the "Shared XOR Mutable" rule, which maintains that any given piece of data can either have any number of readers or exactly one writer at any given time.
-This principle is key in preventing data races, as it ensures safe concurrency.
-With this principle, Rust provides the advantages of thread safety without necessitating a garbage collector, delivering an optimal balance between performance and security.

-// TODO: decide whether to include or not swift
+- *Swift*

 == Tools for verification with Viper